Processed Food - Junk Food - Salt - Sugar - Additives

 couples in the United States spend 47 minutes and 19 minutes per day on

 Body Burden - Years Lost - True Cost of Unhealthy Food

 expressed as the number of

 is the impact of a health problem as measured

-by financial cost, mortality, morbidity, or other indicators.
+, mortality, morbidity, or other indicators.